 | 4 | $62,400 | $93,600 | $124,800 |

 Even if your income is above these thresholds, apply anyway.
-Many hospitals evaluate applications on a case-by-case basis and consider factors like total medical expenses relative to income.
+Many hospitals evaluate applications on a case-by-case basis and consider total medical expenses relative to income.

 - Call the hospital billing department and ask for a financial assistance application.

-- You can also usually find the application on the hospital’s website under “Financial Assistance” or “Patient Resources.”
+- Find the application on the hospital’s website under “Financial Assistance” or “Patient Resources.”

 - Gather supporting documents: recent tax returns, pay stubs, bank statements, and a list of monthly expenses.